-Our government has elaborated clear standards for our work to develop this important sector.
+Our government has elaborated clear standards for our work to develop the important sector of natural gas.
 Most importantly, we committed to three key principles to guide our work developing this sector:

-- Keep B.C. competitive in the global LNG market. - Maintain B.C.'s leadership on climate change and clean energy. - Keep energy rates affordable for families, communities and industry.
+- ▶ Keep B.C. competitive in the global LNG market. - Maintain B.C.'s leadership on climate change and clean energy. - ▶ Keep energy rates affordable for families, communities and industry.

-In just 12 months, our government made remarkable progress on all three goals, and we are now working closely to further develop interest from super-major industry proponents.
-Since last year, over \$6 billion dollars in investments have been made to acquire upstream natural-gas assets and execute strategic corporate acquisitions.
+Our government has made remarkable progress on all three goals, and we are now working closely to further develop interest from super-major industry proponents.
+Since last year, over \$6 billion in investments have been made to acquire upstream natural-gas assets and execute strategic corporate acquisitions.